prescottprue/cypress-firebase/README.md

    };
    ```

-1. To confirm things are working, add a cypress-firebase custom command (such as `cy.callFirestore`) to one of your tests:
+1. To confirm things are working, create a new test file (`cypress/integration/examples/test_hello_world.js`) adding a test that uses the cypress-firebase custom command (`cy.callFirestore`):

    ```js
    describe("Some Test", () => {